rioastamal-examples/introduction-to-dependency-injection-in-php/README.md

 ## Improvement

-Please create SmtpMailTransport class to support sending email using SMTP protocol and also SMTP authentication.
+You can create SmtpMailTransport class to support sending email using SMTP protocol and also SMTP authentication.

 ## Read More